Exopy/exopy/docs/source/dev_guide/measure.rst

 Measure and tools
 =================

-The measure system is at the heart of Ecpy.
+The measure system is at the heart of Exopy.
 At the centre of a measure one finds a hierarchy of tasks, but around it revolves a number of tools allowing to customize its execution.
-This section will present the possibility of extension Ecpy offers as far as the measure system is concerned.
+This section will present the possibility of extension Exopy offers as far as the measure system is concerned.

 .. note::